Patricio-Benglian/holbertonschool-simple_shell/README.md

  _strdup is a clone of strdup, it's work is to copy strings and return them.

 ## _which.c
  _which.c contains pathfinding functions.

 ### _getenv
  _getenv searches for PATH's direction inside the enviroment, and then returns the direction.
 Knowing where it is helps to read PATH's stored value.

+### _which
+ _which checks if the given command exits within the current PATH.

-### main.h
+## main.h
  An auxiliar main for easen the coding work.

 ## shellmain.c